Juanma (footballer, born 1982)

-Juan Manuel Marrero Monzón (born 18 October 1982), known as Juanma, is a Spanish professional football coach and a former player who is an assistant coach with Las Palmas Atlético.
-As a player, on the left side, he could either operate as a defender or a midfielder.
+Juan Manuel Marrero Monzón (born 18 October 1982), known as Juanma, is a Spanish former professional footballer.
+On the left side, he could either operate as a defender or a midfielder.

 He played 285 Segunda División games for Las Palmas, Rayo Vallecano, Huesca, Numancia and Fuenlabrada, scoring 27 times.
 He added 155 matches and 17 goals in the Segunda División B with Las Palmas, Oviedo and Fuenlabrada.

 Club career

 Las Palmas

 Born in Las Palmas, Canary Islands, Juanma moved from UD Vecindario to UD Las Palmas, where he made his professional debut in the Segunda División on 6 September 2003, starting in a 2–2 home draw against CD Leganés.
 After two years in the Segunda División B, he scored his first goal in the second tier on 26 September 2006, a first-half penalty in a game of the same result also at the Estadio Gran Canaria.

 Rayo Vallecano

 Juanma signed a two-year contract with Rayo Vallecano in July 2008.
 Barely used in his time in the outskirts of Madrid, he was loaned a year later to SD Huesca also in the second division.